noahehall/theBookOfNoah/linux/cmdline.md

         - e.g. copying take from one file into another
         - cant use a range of addresses for the read cmd
         - only specify a single number or text pattern address
+      - {n ; command} move to the next line and start processing again
+        - e.g. sed '/header/{n ; d}'
+          - find the line with 'header', move to the next line, and delete it
+          - then start looking for another header and repeat
     - line addressing
       - by default the cmds apply to all lines of text
       - this enables you apply a cmd only to specific lines/group of lines